 Notably, these examples showcase objectives that are time-bound and measurable.
 Apart from providing a clear route to your goals, they also offer a framework to track progress.

-New product launches are a standard marketing remit.
-As is typical, marketing will be expected to drive consumer interest in the product through various channels.
+New product launches are standard in marketing.
+Typically, the team is expected to drive consumer interest through various channels.

 In email marketing, the goal may be to a) build a 5,000 strong email list of prospects interested in the new product; and b) create and administer a five-week nurture sequence with a 10% end-date conversion rate.

-Achieving increased sales is one of the most common marketing objectives for obvious reasons – effective marketing brings high-quality leads that eventually convert into paying customers.
+Achieving increased sales is one of the most common marketing efforts for obvious reasons – effective marketing brings high-quality leads that eventually convert into paying customers.

 There are many different strategies for increasing sales, including cross-selling and upselling.
 You could plan to: